ermshiperete/job-dsl-plugin-wiki/Job-DSL-Commands.md

 }
 ```

 The plugin tries to provide DSL methods to cover "common use case" scenarios as simple method calls.
-When these methods fail you, you can always generate the XML yourself via the [[configure block]].
+When these methods fail you, you can always generate the XML yourself via the [configure block](The Configure Block).
 Sometimes, a DSL method will provide a configure block of its own, which will set the a good context to help modify a few fields.
 This gives native access to the Job config XML, which is typically very straight forward to understand.

 (Note: The full XML can be found for any job by taking the Jenkins URL and appending "/config.xml" to it.
 We find that creating a job the way you like it, then viewing the XML is the best way to learn what fields you need.)